Follow the step by step process or choose what situation that best describes you:

 Under rules of the Oregon State Board of Bar Examiners, you are not eligible for bar admission if you were ever convicted of a crime that would have led to disbarment if you had been an Oregon lawyer at the time.

-Although Oregon is not formally considered to be a UBE state, it administers parts of the Uniform Bar Examination (UBE).
+Oregon administers the Uniform Bar Examination (UBE).
 Free materials to help you study for this examination are available at the National Conference of Bar Examiners website.
 The sections to study are the Multistate Bar Examination (MBE), Multistate Performance Test (MPT) and Multistate Essay Exam (MEE).
 Other choices you have for bar exam review and preparation in Oregon include:

 The Oregon Bar Exam is administered over two days in February or July.
 It consists of: